 Senators Introduce Bipartisan Bill to Repeal Device Tax

 Sens.
-Pat Toomey (R-Penn.) and Amy Klobuchar (D-Minn.) introduced legislation, the Protect Medical Innovation Act (S. 692), that would end the nationwide medical device tax.
+Pat Toomey (R-Penn.) and Amy Klobuchar (D-Minn.) have introduced legislation that would end the nationwide medical device tax.

 The 2.3 percent medical device excise tax — a tax paid whenever a purchase is made — became active in 2013.
 In July 2018, the House voted to permanently repeal the tax, with 283 members of Congress voicing their support for revocation.

-AdvaMed strongly opposes the tax, arguing that it should be repealed so the industry can “make the multi-year investments in R&D and infrastructure necessary to sustain the innovation ecosystem and take the next leap forward in patient care.”
+AdvaMed staunchly opposes the device tax, arguing that the tax should be repealed so the industry can “make the multi-year investments in R&D and infrastructure necessary to sustain the innovation ecosystem and take the next leap forward in patient care.”